 - 13x9 inch baking pan or another large baking sheet

 - 1 pound bacon 'rough cut' or thick cut is best, but any will work

 - 1/4 cup Dijon mustard*

 - 2 tablespoons maple syrup*

-- 1 tablespoon coarse ground black pepper or more, as desired
+- 1 tablespoon coarse ground black pepper optional**

 - Heat oven to 400 degrees.